cjpalmerin/Homework-6/README.md

+# README SUBMISSION:
+The application takes user input placed into the search bar and adds the city name to the queryURL for the Open Weather API.
+From there we extract the data given from different API queryURLs provided by Open Weather and spread the data throughout the dashboard.
+From the API we can extract the current and future weather forecasts, humidity, temperature, and index among many other bits of information.

+The user can see what they have recently searched for as the city names appear below the search bar.
+This is done by pushing the city names to an array that stores the names into local storage.
+Unfortunately at this point I could not figure out how to keep the search history info on the page if the user were to refresh despite the array remaining in local storage.

 # 06 Server-Side APIs: Weather Dashboard

 Developers are often tasked with retrieving data from another application's API and using it in the context of their own.
 Third-party APIs allow developers to access their data and functionality by making requests with specific parameters to a URL.
 Your challenge is to build a weather dashboard that will run in the browser and feature dynamically updated HTML and CSS.